victorassiso/victorassiso/README.md

 ## Hi there 👋

+- 🔭 I’m currently working at the [Data Office of the Rio de Janeiro City Hall](https://www.dados.rio/) as a **front-end developer**.
+- 🏗️ My current techt stack includes [Next.js 15](https://nextjs.org/), [React 19](https://react.dev/), [Tailwind](https://tailwindcss.com/), [Shadcn-ui](https://ui.shadcn.com/), and [Turborepo](https://turbo.build/).
+- 💼 My latest projects involve partnerships with the Municipal Health Secretariat, the Municipal Secretariat for Women, and the Municipal Secretariat of the Civil House.
+These projects focus on developing web apps packed with cool features like interactive maps, PDF report generation, API integrations, timelines, dashboards, tables, and much more.
+- 🌟 Passionate about leveraging technology to build greate things.

 <!--
 **victorassiso/victorassiso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.